Bertlmann's socks from a Viennese perspective: A physics problem

 However, Bell's philosophical conclusions are certainly weaker than his technical conclusions.
 There is a continuous oscillation, a lexical ambiguity, between what a quantum object is and what a sentient agent can know about such an object.
 This ambiguity constantly pervades the entire debate on the foundations\cite{Laudisa}, from its origins to current textbooks.

-Does a quantum object not possess well-defined properties, or is it impossible to assign well-defined properties to a quantum object?
-Does the uncertainty principle specify the limits of what we can measure or the limits of the properties themselves of a quantum object?
+Does a quantum object inherently possess indefinite properties before measurement, or is it that an observer cannot assign such properties in a well-defined manner?
+Does the uncertainty principle specify the limits of the properties of a quantum object itself, or the limits of what we can measure?